BenyH/Shield.Docs/docs/deploymentguide.rst

 **Mac OSX Configuration:**

-For instructions on how to import certificates in Mac OS, click here... https://www.sslsupportdesk.com/ssl-installation-instructions-for-apple-mac-os-x-10-11/
+For instructions on how to import certificates in Mac OS, click `here <https://www.sslsupportdesk.com/ssl-installation-instructions-for-apple-mac-os-x-10-11/>_

 You may have different screens if your Mac is running a different OSX version than the one shown, in such case check with your documentation on the correct method for installing certificates.